imarranz/data-science-library-hub/README.md

-# Data Science Libraries Hub
+# Data Science Library Hub

 Welcome to the Data Science Libraries Hub, a curated collection of the most pivotal and innovative tools in the Pyhton data science ecosystem.
 My aim is to serve as a comprehensive resource for data scientists, analysts, and enthusiasts.